uxlfoundation/open-source-working-group/rfc/001-changing-github-org.rst

 least 2 people to have the org ``owner`` role.
 It is not recommended to broadly share ownership permissions.
 Prepare a basic set of recommended configurations (e.g. 2fa) for the org or perhaps the org can be configured before handover of the project.
-Each org will be Linux Foundation and UXL admins who are there for emergency maintenance only.
+Each org will have Linux Foundation and UXL admins who are there for emergency maintenance only.
 Need to share some guides on how to manage an org.

 Process
 =======